Las Meninas: Composition

 Velázquez uses this light not only to add volume and definition to each form but also to define the focal points of the painting.
-As the light streams in from the right it brightly glints on the braid and golden hair of the female dwarf, who is nearest the light source.
+As the light streams from the right it brightly glints on the braid and golden hair of the female little person, who is nearest the light source.
 But because her face is turned from the light, and in shadow, its tonality does not make it a point of particular interest.
 Similarly, the light glances obliquely on the cheek of the lady-in-waiting near her, but not on her facial features.
 Much of her lightly coloured dress is dimmed by shadow.
 The Infanta, however, stands in full illumination, and with her face turned towards the light source, even though her gaze is not.
 Her face is framed by the pale gossamer of her hair, setting her apart from everything else in the picture.
 The light models the volumetric geometry of her form, defining the conic nature of a small torso bound rigidly into a corset and stiffened bodice, and the panniered skirt extending around her like an oval candy-box, casting its own deep shadow which, by its sharp contrast with the bright brocade, both emphasises and locates the small figure as the main point of attention.

 Velázquez further emphasises the Infanta by his positioning and lighting of her maids of honour, who are set opposite one another: before and behind the Infanta.
-The maid on the viewer's left is given a brightly lit profile, while her sleeve create a diagonal.
+The maid on the viewer's left is given a brightly lit profile, while her sleeve creates a diagonal.
 Her opposite figure creates a broader but less defined reflection of her attention, making a diagonal space between them, in which their charge stands protected.

 A further internal diagonal passes through the space occupied by the Infanta.
-There is a similar connection between the female dwarf and the figure of Velázquez himself, both of whom look towards the viewer from similar angles, creating a visual tension.
+There is a similar connection between the female little person and the figure of Velázquez himself, both of whom look towards the viewer from similar angles, creating a visual tension.
 The face of Velázquez is dimly lit by light that is reflected, rather than direct.
-For this reason his features, though not as sharply defined, are more visible than those of the dwarf who is much nearer the light source.
+For this reason his features, though not as sharply defined, are more visible than those of the little person who is much nearer the light source.
 This appearance of a total face, full-on to the viewer, draws the attention, and its importance is marked, tonally, by the contrasting frame of dark hair, the light on the hand and brush, and the skilfully placed triangle of light on the artist's sleeve, pointing directly to the face.